wpsharks/comet-cache-pro/readme.txt

 Requires PHP v5.3.2+.
 The latest version of ZenCache is a complete rewrite (OOP design).
 Faster! and even more dependable.
 NOTE: the free version of Quick Cache (this new LITE version); while it remains fully functional and is more-than-adequate for most sites; is now limited in some ways.
 The following advanced features from the previous release are no longer available in the lite version: a custom MD5 Version Salt, custom Exclusion Patterns, a Clear Cache button in admin bar.
 These, and other features; are now available only in the pro version of the plugin.
 For further details, please see: <http://zencache.com/>.

 == Changelog ==

+= v150716 =

+- **Bug Fix**: Fixed a fatal error that was occurring on some sites after upgrading to v150629.
+We discovered the fatal error was related to PHP's outdated and buggy APC extension, which is often active on sites running PHP 5.3 and PHP 5.4.
+We now prevent activation of ZenCache on systems with the APC extension enabled and show a warning message instead.
+We've written [a KB Article that further explains the APC Extension Warning](http://zencache.com/kb-article/why-does-zencache-show-an-apc-extension-warning/) and offers advice to site owners who are currently running APC.
+See also [Issue #511](https://github.com/websharks/zencache/issues/511).
+- **Bug Fix**: Fixed a bug in the Dynamic Version Salt filter that was generating PHP notices and warnings.
+See [Issue #522](https://github.com/websharks/zencache/issues/522).
+- **Bug Fix**: Fixed an issue with backwards compatibility that was preventing some AC Plugins from working properly.
+See [Issue #514](https://github.com/websharks/zencache/issues/514).
+- **Enhancement**: Added a stats pinger, similar to the WordPress stats collector, that reports the server OS, PHP version, MySQL version, WordPress version, and the ZenCache version, securely and anonymously to WebSharks.
+See [this KB Article](http://zencache.com/kb-article/what-information-does-zencache-pro-report-to-websharks/) for more information.

 = v150626 =